salinelake/AIGLETools/docs/index.rst

 AIGLETools's documentation
 ==========================

-DeePMD-kit is a package written in Python, designed to minimize the effort required to build generalized Langevin equation (GLE) & Langevin equation (LE) models for coarseg-grained molecular dynamics (CGMD) simulations.
+AIGLETools is a package written in Python, designed to minimize the effort required to build generalized Langevin equation (GLE) & Langevin equation (LE) models for coarse-grained molecular dynamics (CGMD) simulations.

 .. toctree::